 - Rendering (camera icon)

 - This will still keep the object visible in the scene, but it will be ignored by the renderer.
-R will toggle this property for any objects that are selected in the Outliner.
+Usually used by support objects that help modeling and animation yet do not belong in the final images.

 The editors header has a select menu that let you filter what the Outliner should show.
 It helps to narrow the list of objects so that you can find things quickly and easily.

-- Shows everything the Outliner can display (in all scenes, all layers, etc.).
+- Shows everything the Outliner can display (in all scenes, all view layers, etc.).

 - Lists data-block that are used by the Sequencer.